Roman conquest of the Iberian Peninsula: First campaign

-Hasdrubal was then ordered by Carthage to make for Italy as soon as possible and sent the general Himilco with an army to take Hasdrubal's place.
+Hasdrubal was then ordered by Carthage to make for Italy as soon as possible and the general Himilco was sent with an army to take his place.
 Hasdrubal hired Gallic mercenaries and set off towards the Ebro.
 The two Scipios prepared to meet him to try and stop him joining Hannibal in Italy.
 They concentrated their forces at the Ebro and crossed the river.
 They decided to hinder his march by attacking Carthaginian allies.
 They prepared to besiege Hibera, a town near the Ebro that was the richest one in the area.
 Instead of coming to Hibera's aid, Hasdrubal attacked a town that was a recent Roman ally.
 The Romans abandoned the siege and headed towards Hasdrubal.
 The Carthaginians were routed and Hasdrubal fled with a few followers.
 This secured the wavering tribes for Rome forcing Hasdrubal to remain in Hispania.

 In 215 BC, Mago Barca, Hannibal's brother, was preparing to go to Italy with a force of 12,000 infantry, 1,500 cavalry, 20 elephants and 60 warships.
 Carthage considered sending him to Hispania instead.
 However, Sardinia looked vulnerable as the Romans were sending fresh and undisciplined troops there and the Sardinians were ready to rebel if they had a leader.
 Therefore, Mago was sent to Hispania while Hasdrubal was sent to Sardinia.
 The town of Iliturgi, which had gone over to the Romans, was attacked by three Carthaginian armies under Hasdrubal, Mago, and Hannibal, the son of Bomilcar.
-The Scipios forced their way through the three camps, brought corn (the town was in need for food) and encouraged the town to fight.
+The Scipio's forced their way through the three camps, brought corn (the town was in need for food) and encouraged the town to fight.
 The resultant battle was between 60,000 Carthaginians and 16,000 Romans.
 Yet, the Romans routed the enemy, which lost 16,000 men and 7 elephants; 3,000 men and 1,000 horses were captured.
 The three camps were seized.
 The Carthaginians attacked the nearby town of Intibili and recruited men from the area who were eager to fight for booty or pay to make up for their losses.
 There was a second battle and the Carthaginians lost 13,000 men; 2,000 men and 9 elephants were captured.
-Livy wrote that 'nearly all the tribes of Spain went over to Rome, and the successes gained in [Hispania] that summer were far greater than those in Italy'.
+Livy wrote that 'nearly all the tribes of Hispania went over to Rome, and the successes gained in [Hispania] that summer were far greater than those in Italy'.